-If you have finished eating in your sukkah today with no intention of eating there at all before the end of the day, you may remove your possessions from the sukkah from the time of Minchah Ketanah (4:14 pm), provided it does not involve carrying in the public sphere what is not needed today.
-You may not do so earlier because it is not apparent that the removal is conducted in honor of Yom Tov.
-However, we may not organize these articles in the house.
+If you have finished eating in your Sukkah today with no intention of eating there at all before the end of the day, you may remove your possessions from the Sukkah from the time of Minchah Ketanah (3:55 pm), provided it does not involve carrying in the public sphere what isn't needed for today.
+You may not do so earlier because it is not respectful to the Sukkah.
+However, you may not organize these articles in the house for tonight (as outlined below).